Singapore Turf Club: Riding Centre

 The Singapore Turf Club Riding Centre (STCRC) is a community project by Tote Board and Singapore Turf Club.
 Built adjacent to Singapore Turf Club and opened in November 2009, STCRC aims to develop the horse-riding community in Singapore.
-It seeks to introduce and educate the public about horses and horse care through different programmes and activities for all.
+It seeks to introduce and educate the public about horses and horse care through different programmed and activities for all.

 STCRC is a mix of both modern architecture and abundant fauna and flora.
-It is kept green and lush to provide plenty of turn out and paddock facilities.
-Set on 3 hectares of lush greenery, STCRC features the most advanced riding facilities in Singapore with two world-class riding arenas – a 100m by 50m open arena and an 80m by 50m sheltered arena – which can accommodate all events and weather conditions.
+It is kept green to provide plenty of turn out and paddock facilities.
+Set on 3 hectares of greenery, STCRC features two riding arenas – a 100m by 50m open arena and an 80m by 50m sheltered arena – which can accommodate all events and weather conditions.
 The viewing gallery seats up to 250.

-Quality horse care is provided by trained veterinarians and a world class equine medical facility.
+Quality horse care is provided by veterinarians and an equine medical facility.

-The modern administration building features comfortable classrooms where lessons on core subjects such as stable management and the care of horses are taught.
+The modern administration building features classrooms where lessons on core subjects such as stable management and the care of horses are taught.

 The STCRC Arena was purpose-built in 2010 to host the Equestrian Jumping event for the inaugural Youth Olympic Games in Singapore.

 STCRC also provides opportunities for riders who do not own horses to compete in equestrian sports.
 A youth squad was started in 2011 with four young riders who proceeded to win competitions in Singapore and Malaysia and a dressage squad in 2013.

 With its world-class facility, STCRC regularly hosts FEI dressage and jumping competitions and other competitions for the riding community in Singapore.
 Riders from STCRC have regularly won in many of such regional and local competitions.

-Corporate Social Responsibility (CSR)

-Singapore Turf Club is a proprietary club of the Tote Board.
-Through the aegis of the Tote Board, it supports a host of community and social initiatives that "enable communities to progress, promote social cohesiveness, and create value in the community".

-In addition to contributions from Tote Board, the Club opens its doors for open house events and makes available its offsite premises for community usage.
-The Club also organises charity races and provides a platform for organisations to raise funds.